Professional edition active

 Pearls & Pitfalls

-• Positive reinforcement for appropriate behavior is a powerful tool with no adverse effects.
+• Providing positive reinforcement for appropriate behavior is a powerful tool parents can use to encourage desired behaviors in their child.

 Helping parents to understand that “discipline” implies structure and not just punishment allows them to provide the structure and clear expectations that children need.
 Ineffective discipline may result in inappropriate behavior.
-Scolding or physical punishment may briefly control a child’s behavior but eventually may decrease the child’s sense of security and self-esteem.
-Threats to leave or send the child away are damaging.
+Scolding or physical punishment may briefly control a child’s behavior but may eventually decrease the child’s sense of security and self-esteem.
+Threats to leave or send the child away are damaging; fulfilling threats is potentially abusive, whereas leaving them unfulfilled sends a message that they are empty and can be ignored.
 Scolding, threats, and physical punishment also teach the child that these reprimands are appropriate responses to situations that the child does not like.

-A time-out technique, in which the child must sit alone in a dull place (a corner or room [other than the child’s bedroom] that is not dark or scary and has no television or toys) for a brief period, is a good approach to altering unacceptable behavior.
-Time-outs are learning processes for the child and are best used for one inappropriate behavior or a few at one time.
+A time-out technique, in which the child must sit alone in a place with few sources of stimulation or distraction (a corner or room [other than the child’s bedroom] that is not dark or scary and has no television, digital devices, or toys) for a brief period, is one approach to altering unacceptable behavior (1).
+Time-outs should be used for one inappropriate behavior or a few at one time.
 Physical restraint should be avoided.
-For children who escalate in the intensity of their reactions when put in time-out, parents may prefer to move more rapidly to redirection once they recognize the children have registered the reprimand for inappropriate behavior.
+For children who escalate in the intensity of their reactions when put in time-out, parents may prefer to move more rapidly to redirection once they recognize that children have registered the reprimand for inappropriate behavior.
+Although there has been some controversy over inappropriate use of this technique, it can be one effective behavioral tool.

 Time-Out Technique

+A time-out is having the child spend a few minutes alone in a location with few sources of stimulation or distraction (a corner or room [other than the child’s bedroom] that is not dark or scary and has no television, digital devices, or toys).
 This disciplinary technique is best used when children are aware that their actions are inappropriate or unacceptable and when they perceive withholding of attention as a punishment; typically this is not the case until 2 years of age.
-Care should be taken when this technique is used in group settings like day care because it can result in harmful humiliation.
+Care should be taken when this technique is used with an individual child who is in a group setting (eg, day care, school) because it can result in harmful humiliation.

 The technique can be applied when a child misbehaves in a way that is known to result in a time-out.
 Usually, verbal reprimands and reminders should precede the time-out.

-• The misbehavior is explained to the child, who is told to sit in the time-out chair or is led there if necessary.
+• The misbehavior is briefly explained to the child, who is told to sit in the time-out place or is led there if necessary.

-• The child should sit in the chair 1 minute for each year of age (maximum, 5 minutes).
+• The child should sit in the time-out place for 1 minute for each year of age (maximum, 5 minutes).

-• A child who gets up from the chair before the allotted time is returned to the chair, and the time-out is restarted.
+• A child who leaves the time-out place before the allotted time is returned to it, and the time-out is restarted.
 Talking and eye contact are avoided.

-• When it is time for the child to get up, the caregiver asks the reason for the time-out without anger and nagging.
+• When it is time for the child to leave the time-out place, the caregiver asks the reason for the time-out without anger and nagging.
 A child who does not recall the correct reason is briefly reminded.
 The child does not need to express remorse for the inappropriate behavior as long as it is clear that the child understands the reason for the time-out.

-As soon as possible after the time-out, the caregiver should praise the child’s appropriate behavior, which may be easier to achieve if the child is redirected to a new activity far from the scene of the inappropriate behavior.
+As soon as possible after the time-out, the caregiver should praise the child for an appropriate behavior, which may be easier to achieve if the child is redirected to a new activity far from the scene of the inappropriate behavior.

 quizzes_lightbulb_red